 1. Compressed ultrafast photography (CUP)

 CUP is the world’s fastest receive-only camera.
-Synergistically combining compressed sensing and streak imaging, CUP can image transient events at 100 billion frames per second with a single camera exposure.
+Synergistically combining compressed sensing and streak imaging, CUP can image transient events at 10 trillion frames per second with a single camera exposure.
 CUP’s operating principle consists of hardware-based image acquisition and software-based image reconstruction.
-CUP has led to many high-profile publications, including Nature (selected as the cover story) and Science Advances.
-CUP has also produced two patents licensed to Axis Photonique.
+CUP has led to many high-profile publications, including Nature (selected as the cover story), Science Advances, and Light: Science & Applications.
+CUP has also produced two patents licensed to Axis Photonique Inc.

 INRSOur group is further advancing CUP technology from both technological development and novel applications.
 We are collaborating with groups in the Montreal area to apply CUP for physics and biomedicine applications.
 We are also working with Axis Photonique to commercialize this technique.